testtimescaling/testtimescaling.github.io/README.md

   - Supervised Fine-Tuning (SFT): by training on synthetic or distilled long CoT examples, SFT allows a model to imitate extended reasoning patterns.
   - Reinforcement Learning (RL): RL can guide a model’s policy to generate longer or more accurate solutions.
 - **Inference**
-  - Stimulation: It basically stimulates the LLM to generate more and longer samples instead of generating individual samples directly.
+  - Stimulation (STI): It basically stimulates the LLM to generate more and longer samples instead of generating individual samples directly.
-  - Verification: The verification process plays an important role in the TTS, and it can be adapted to: i) directly selects the output sample among various ones, under the Parallel Scaling paradigm; ii) guides the stimulation process and determines when to stop, under the Sequential Scaling paradigm; iii) serves as the criteria in the search process; iv) determines what sample to aggregate and how to aggregate them, e.g., weights.
+  - Verification (VER): The verification process plays an important role in the TTS, and it can be adapted to: i) directly selects the output sample among various ones, under the Parallel Scaling paradigm; ii) guides the stimulation process and determines when to stop, under the Sequential Scaling paradigm; iii) serves as the criteria in the search process; iv) determines what sample to aggregate and how to aggregate them, e.g., weights.
-  - Search: Search is a time-tested technique for retrieving relevant information from large databases, and it can also systematically explore the potential outputs of LLMs to improve complex reasoning tasks.
+  - Search (SEA): Search is a time-tested technique for retrieving relevant information from large databases, and it can also systematically explore the potential outputs of LLMs to improve complex reasoning tasks.
-  - Aggregation: Aggregation techniques consolidate multiple solutions into a final decision to enhance the reliability and robustness of model predictions at test time.
+  - Aggregation (AGG): Aggregation techniques consolidate multiple solutions into a final decision to enhance the reliability and robustness of model predictions at test time.

 ### **Where to Scale**
 - **Reasoning**: Math, Code, Science, Game & Strategy, Medical and so on.